Employee Engagement Strategies for a Motivated Workforce

 We know employee engagement matters.
 But in what ways does engagement really help employees and help the company?
 These are some of the best ways your company and employees can benefit from focusing on employee engagement.

 Engaged employees are more productive employees.
-In fact, engaged employees are 17% more productive than their less engaged counterparts, and that’s a huge number to be working with for productivity.
+Business units with highly engaged are 18% more productive than those with low engagement.
 Productivity at your company gives your company a competitive edge against the competition and can potentially increase sales—all great consequences for your business.
 And one way to boost that crucial productivity metric is to improve employee engagement.

 Employees are leaving their jobs more than ever before in recent years.
 Employers know this.
 Being unengaged is a reason employees might leave their jobs.
 In a survey, 33% of employees leaving their jobs said one of their main reasons for leaving was boredom and a need for a challenge.
 In addition, employees need to be recognized, and if they’re not, they’re more likely to leave.
 Employee engagement stops boredom and lack of recognition in its tracks.
 Engaged employees are already feeling interested in their work and like they’re being challenged.
 They’re also feeling recognized and appreciated as they go because that’s how employee engagement works.